Blake Shelton Jokes About The Sexy Song He Wrote About Adam Levine, Not Gwen Stefani

 Of course, the “I’ll Name The Dog’s” singer was only joking when teasing that Levine inspired the song on Texoma Shore, as fans have been speculating since the track was released last month that it’s most definitely all about his love for Gwen.

-Though Shelton avoided getting serious when it came to revealing what really inspired him to co-wrote “Turnin’ Me On” in the video posted to his Instagram account, the musical number actually features what appears to be a very telling reference to his girlfriend.
+Though Shelton avoided getting serious when it came to revealing what really inspired him to co-write “Turnin’ Me On” in the video posted to his Instagram account, the musical number actually features what appears to be a very telling reference to his girlfriend.

 Entertainment Tonight noted that it includes one particularly obvious line in the lyrics as a reference to Gwen’s longstanding gig as an ambassador for Revlon cosmetics as well as her signature red lipstick.